Random additive perturbation of a $k$ term recurrence relation: Hypotheses and main results

 where $\Pr_{\Theta}$ is the distribution of the perturbation $\Theta$ and $H$, its density function.
 The properties of this transfer operator are developed in \ref{sec-avPF}, where a proper definition is given.

-This allows one to state the following result \begin{theo} Under the conditions \eqref{eta} to \eqref{cond} and with the notations of the preceding paragraph, \begin{enumerate} \item $P$ has finitely many eigenvalues $\lambda_1=1, ..., \lambda_p \in \C$ of modulus $1$. { They are all simple.} { The corresponding eigenfunctions belong to $V_1$.} \item There exist $p$ finite-rank operators $\Pi_1, ..., \Pi_p \in \lin(V_1)$, as well as $S \in \lin(V_1)$, such that
+This allows one to state the following result \begin{theo} Under the conditions \eqref{eta} to \eqref{cond} and with the notations of the preceding paragraph, \begin{enumerate} \item $P$ has finitely many eigenvalues $\lambda_1=1, ..., \lambda_p \in \C$ of modulus $1$.
+The corresponding eigenfunctions belong to $V_1$. \item There exist $p$ finite-rank operators $\Pi_1, ..., \Pi_p \in \lin(V_1)$, as well as $S \in \lin(V_1)$, such that

 Furthermore, for all distinct $i, j \in \{1, .., p\}$, $\Pi_i^2 = \Pi_i$, $\Pi_i \Pi_j = 0$ and $\Pi_i S = S \Pi_i = 0$. \item There exist $M > 0$ and $h > 0$ satisfying

 \end{enumerate} \end{theo}

 \begin{theo} Recall what we denote by $F$: where $\Theta=(\Theta_n)_{n\in \N}$ is a sequence of i.i.d. perturbations and $\mathcal S$ is the left shift.
 Denote by $\Pr_{\Theta}$ the tensor product $ \Pr_{\Theta_0}^{\otimes \N}$.
 Let $h_* = \frac{1}{m(\Omega)}\Pi_1 \1$, with $\Pi_1$ the rank one operator associated with $\lambda_1=1$. \\ In the sense of \cite{ANV}, the averaged transfer operator $P$ admits an absolutely continuous invariant measure or stationary measure $\mu$, which has density $h_*$ with respect to the (normalized) Lebesgue measure on $\Omega$.
 This means that the measure $\Pr_{\Theta}\otimes \mu$ is invariant by the function $F$ recalled above. \\ Then, if $(\check{\vartheta}, Y)$ has distribution $\Pr_\Theta\otimes \mu $ and if the $\R^k$-valued processus $Y=(Y_n)$ and the real valued $X=(X_n)$ are related as described in \eqref{imbed}, $X_n$ has for density any one of the following densities